Summer Camp FAQs for New Families

 We've heard so much about Camp Tawonga and would love to see it.
 Can parents visit Camp?

 Yes, you should bring your whole family up for a weekend program at Tawonga to meet our wonderful staff, see our beautiful property and get a taste of the Tawonga experience.
-Or, you can sign up for a tour of Camp with one of our directors.
-Sign up here for a tour on Nov 14, Nov 15, May 15 or May 16.
+Or, you can sign up for a tour of Camp with one of our directors during Memorial Day Weekend on May 29, 2022.
 However, we do not allow family members to visit campers while they are attending a session.
 This would interfere with you and your child making a healthy separation, which is a big part of the way kids gain confidence, independence and maturity at Camp.

 Will my child have a positive Jewish experience?